-Annual mowing for a number of years may weaken the plants.
+Annual mowing may weaken the plants.
 A 2- to 3-year mowing rotation may prove satisfactory.
 A grower must weigh the benefits of more frequent mowing (fewer disease problems, fewer dead canes in a row) versus less frequent mowing (possibly higher yields).

-Rosette or double blossom, a fungal disease, is the most significant factor limiting blackberry production in Mississippi.
+Rosette or double blossom, a fungal disease, is a significant factor limiting blackberry production in Mississippi.
 No thorny cultivar is immune to this disease, and it must be controlled by a spray and cultural program.
 Eradication of wild blackberries aids in control.
 Thornless cultivars have some tolerance to the disease.
+Other pest and abiotic issues include cane borers, spotted wing drosophila fruit fly and white drupelet disorder.
+See your local county MSU Extension office for more information on specific pest control options.